becem-gharbi/battery-energy-monitor/README.md

 | currentOffset | The offset by which the analog reading is biased   | Emperical or by calibration calculator |
 | voltageGain   | The gain by which the analog reading is multiplied | Emperical or by calibration calculator |
 | voltageOffset | The offset by which the analog reading is biased   | Emperical or by calibration calculator |

+## Notes
+- For components dimensioning refer to `/Documents/Calibration.xlsx` document.
+- The functioning of the circuit is supposed to be linear.
+Saturation should be taken into consideration, e.g LM358 output is saturated around 3.6V on 5V power supply.
+- ESP8266's ADC transfer function should be defined empirically for precise measurement.